kobaltz/clamby/README.md

 #Usage

+Be sure to check the CHANGELOG as recent changes may affect functionality.

 In your model with the uploader, you can add the scanner to a before method to scan the file.
 When a file is scanned, a successful scan will return `true`.
 An unsuccessful scan will return `false`.
 A scan may be unsuccessful for a number of reasons; `clamscan` could not be found, `clamscan` returned a virus, or the file which you were trying to scan could not be found.

 ```ruby